fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

 rougher, forcing us to bounce up and down over ever growing ice bumps.
 Fabien rushes over the ice in impressive speed, taking bumps in long strides without having to climb up or down.
-Conni on the other hand, given her considerably shorter legs, has to jump around (rather than just make a step) between these bumps slowing her down and wearing her out.
+Conni on the other hand, given her considerably shorter legs, has to jump around between these bumps slowing her down and wearing her out.
 The bumps keep growing, just like the crevasses do.
 More and more of them, springing open to the left and the right, making us feel like in a labyrinth for the first time, making Fabien nervous.

 <figure>